Basic Approach

 Self-Check Assessments

-In FY2022, we distributed a self-checklist to approximately 140 of our major suppliers and new suppliers.
-Through feedback reports, suppliers who responded to the self-checklist are informed of our expectations and items for improvement, and are requested to promote sustainability.
+Through feedback reports, suppliers who have responded to the self-checklist are informed of our expectations and items for improvement, and are requested to promote sustainability.

 CSR Audits